01472 237772

 To address this, our school aims to:

-• Have robust processes in place to ensure the online safety of pupils, staff, volunteers and governors
+• Have robust processes (including filtering and monitoring systems) in place to ensure the online safety of pupils, staff, volunteers and governors

 • Protect and educate the whole school community in its safe and responsible use of technology, including mobile and smart technology (which we refer to as ‘mobile phones’)